apache/spark/docs/web-ui.md

 After running the above example, we can find two RDDs listed in the Storage tab.
 Basic information like storage level, number of partitions and memory overhead are provided.
-Note that the newly persisted RDDs or DataFrames are not shown in the tab before they are materialized, to monitor a specific RDD or DataFrame, make sure an action operation has been triggered.
+Note that the newly persisted RDDs or DataFrames are not shown in the tab before they are materialized.
+To monitor a specific RDD or DataFrame, make sure an action operation has been triggered.

 <p style="text-align: center;">